Appeals

 Did something go wrong during your assessments, or were there external circumstances that affected your performance?
 An Academic Appeal is a formal request that a decision made by an Assessment Board or Programme Progression Board is reconsidered because of special circumstances.

 The MDXSU Advice service can explain the appeals process and discuss your grounds of appeal with you.
 We can advise you on how to fill out an appeals form, advise which evidence will likely be required, and also provide ongoing support throughout the process.
-Make sure to complete the consent form at the bottom of this page before seeking our advice.
+Make sure to complete the consent form before seeking our advice.

 Before Making An Appeal